leighpoulier/bakester/README.md

 However, an admin is not automatically a baker, they too will need to upgrade their account to baker if they wish to create bakes and manage bakejobs in their own name.

-### Tech Stack

-Bakester uses a Ruby on Rails application framework.
-All of the programming code is written in Ruby, and the individual web pages are written in html with embedded Ruby, preprocessed by the puma server and delivered to the browser as standard HTML.
-Pages are styled using SCSS.

-Bakester makes use the following additional components:
-- Devise - a rails engine for login authorisation and user, session, and password management.
-- Bootsrap - for styling and standardised features such as buttons, modal popup dialog boxes and tooltips.
-Many of the standard bootstrap styles are customised and extended, in particular colours.
-- JQuery - for a small amount of required client side scripting, including modal popups and tooltips.

-Bakester is deployed to a Heroku on a free "Hobby Dev" level account.

 ### Walkthrough / Screenshots